spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step1.md

     `ls -la`{{execute}}

 1. The lab instructions left.
 A terminal and Visual Studio Code IDE tabs on the right.
-Whenever working in the IDE, your work will be saved automatically.
+Whenever working in the IDE, your work will be **saved automatically**.

     You'll also find a tab titled "Storedog", which you'll learn more about soon.